jiangziyan-693/Yolov5-Course-Design/README.md

 sh run_course_design.sh
 ```

-After training, you will get the result in folder`yolov5/runs/train`.
+After training, you will get the result in folder `yolo/runs/train`.

 ## Visualizing results with PyQt5

 We use PyQt5 to visualize the detecting results.
-We put the best trained weights in folder `yolov5/runs/train/exp/weights/best.pt` into folder `PyQt5-YOLOv5/pt`, and then rename it as "yolov5s.pt".
-To detect the result, you can run the `main.py` in folder `PyQt5-YOLOv5` to show the Visual interactive interface.
+You can read the detailed code in the folder `yolo/init_ui.py`.

+We realize the following functions:

+1. Input image: by clicking the "Input Image" button, you can choose a image from your computer, and at the same time show the image in the right layout.
+2. Run detection: by clicking the green button on the top of the left layout, you can start detecting the image you input.
+3. Show result: by clicking the "Show Result" button, you can see the detection image as well as all the categories in the right layout.
+4. Clear image: by clicking the "Show Result" button, you can clear the result.
+5. Show minimized: by clicking the yellow button on the top of the left layout, you can minimize the window.
+6. Close: by clicking the yellow button on the top of the left layout, you can close the window.